This Day In Literary History

 A furious Henry asked the German emperor, Charles V, to issue a warrant for Tyndale's arrest on charges of heresy and treason, and return him to England for trial.
 Germany had an extradition treaty with England.

 Tyndale's English language Bible was published in October of 1535.
 Copies were smuggled into England and Scotland, where they were condemned by Cardinal Wolsey.
-For an entire year, as he wandered about Europe as a fugitive.
+For an entire year, he wandered through Europe as a fugitive.

 During his year on the run, Tyndale managed to avoid the seemingly endless parade of authorities, spies, and bounty hunters that pursued him.
 He was finally captured in Antwerp, Belgium, and turned over to England.